iepathos/bravebin/README.md

 Compatible with existing ansible recipes by using same yaml naming for bravebin modules

-Compatible with Linux, OSX, and Windows
+Compatible with Linux and OSX

 ## Tasks